mox-desktop/moxwiki/src/introduction.md

 Key features:

-- **Zero GUI frameworks**\
+- **Zero GUI libraries**\
-  Mox relies directly on Wayland, Vulkan, and WGPU keeping the entire stack small, auditable, and lightning‑fast.
+  Mox relies directly on Wayland and Vulkan, keeping the entire stack small, auditable, and lightning‑fast.

 - **Fully hardware-accelerated**\
   Different components use either Vulkan or WGPU, depending on their needs, for optimal performance.